truthixify/inkfundme-tutorial/TUTORIAL.md

 We're building **InkFundMe**, a crowdfunding dApp that combines the power of ink! smart contracts with a modern React frontend.

 Here's what we're working with:
-- **ink! smart contracts**: Two contracts - an ERC20 token and the main crowdfunding logic
+- **ink! smart contracts**: We have two contracts which are an ERC20 token and the main crowdfunding logic
 - **React frontend**: Built with Vite, TypeScript, and Tailwind CSS
 - **PAPI integration**: Using Polkadot API for seamless blockchain interaction
 - **ReactiveDOT**: A reactive library for building Substrate front-ends